BorisG0/TCP_Chat_System/README.md

-# TCP_Chat_System
+# TCP Chat System

-## Start

-start first server class without paramaters `java Server`, the default parameters are 7777 8888

-start second server with two ports, opposite of the first one, as parameters `java Server 8888 7777`

-start as many clients as you want with different ids each `java Client 1`, the default id for Clients 0

-## Usage
+### Client Usage

 type your commands in the console of a client

 words marked with `[]` have to be replaced by you

-### Log In
+#### Log In

 `LOGIN [username] [password]`

 there are 3 users predefined in the code of the server class:
-  Tom - 111
+- Tom - 111
-  Peter - 222
+- Peter - 222
-  Heinz - 333
+- Heinz - 333

-### Messaging
+#### Messaging

 `MSG [recipient] [message]`

-### Get Conversation
+#### Get Conversation

 `CONV [chat partner]`

+## Starting

+### Client

+give each client a unique id

+all other parameters after the id are server ports

+use `java Client [client id] [server port 1] [server port 2]` to start a client

+the default parameters are 0 7777 8888

+### Two Server Synchronized Chat System

+start first server class without paramaters `java Server`, the default parameters are 7777 8888

+start second server with two ports, opposite of the first one, as parameters `java Server 8888 7777`

+### Majority Consensus Strategy Servers

+servers are started with 3 or more arguments `java ServerMCS [port of server] [port of predecessor] [all other ports]`

+start first server class without paramaters `java Server`, the default parameters are 7777 7788 8888

+start second server using `java Server 7788 7777 8888`

+start third server using `java Server 8888 7788 7777`